OrfeasZ/GrooveCaster/README.md

 All changes to modules are being propagated immediately, requiring no code recompilation or restarts.

-By default, GrooveCaster comes with several built-in modules which provide custom commands for the chat interface.
+By default, GrooveCaster comes with several toggle-able built-in modules which provide custom commands for the chat interface.

 The default commands are the following: